 Maybe it was something I was even more aware of than usual despite the only-friend-I’m-out-to nerves, but with living away from home, weeks—and sometimes even months–would pass without me ever touching anybody.
 It made the most basic moments of physical touch wrench into my body, healing and painful at the same time.

-My roommate used my asthmatic lungs as listening practice; she pressed the stethoscope against my chest with a free hand resting on my back.
-A classmate laughed at my joke, a hand covering her mouth and the other jabbing my shoulder.
+My roommate who studied nursing used my asthmatic lungs as listening practice; she pressed the stethoscope against my chest with a free hand resting on my back.
+A classmate laughed at my joke, a hand covering her mouth and the other placed on my arm.
 My film partner and I crammed into the backseat of a car, bodies connecting at every side-by-side point for how little space we had.
 I wish I had so many of these moments that they wouldn’t be something I remembered years after the fact.

 Another year passed at college, and my friend and I still had this awkward, unspoken no-touch boundary, even after she told me she’s bi.
 These predatory what-will-people-think-of-this-action thoughts became so engrained in my identity that it became almost impossible for me to just be happy about hugging my friend when she left my apartment.
 The last day we spent together before we both moved back home to futures of uncertainties, I leaned my head on her shoulder after fretting about such a simple action for literal years.
 I basked in the normalcy of it.
 I fought to soak in two years’ worth of platonic closeness in the matter of minutes, hoping they would pass slow enough to last our summer apart.

-Just recently I spent some time with my friend and her family, having some of those feelings that are all-too-familiar.
+At the time of writing this post, I spent some time with my friend and her family, having some of those feelings that are all-too-familiar.
 We were on a boat ride, the sun had set, and we settled in for some firework viewing.
 How relaxing it would’ve been to just rest my head on her shoulder and watch the fireworks—something I wouldn’t think twice about doing if I were on a boat with my friend from high school.
 But with our queer identities, her family around, and having only just met them all, I didn’t.
-Regardless of the fact her and I are both in relationships with our girlfriends—which her family knew about—physical closeness still felt like an invitation for misinterpretation, and one I certainly wasn’t comfortable giving.
+Regardless of the fact her and I were both in relationships with our girlfriends—which her family knew about—physical closeness still felt like an invitation for misinterpretation, and one I certainly wasn’t comfortable giving.

 I’m not a predator.
 Maybe telling myself that every day is what it takes to overcome this fear of physical closeness with other women.
 I’m not sure because I haven’t found the solution yet.
 My relationship with touch is a collection of losses and victories, but now I mostly have winning streaks.
 My desire to hug friends goodbye doesn’t mean that I’m in love with them or want to have sex with them.
-I just want to be friends with women and express our friendship in ways that feel normal and happy.
-And if straight people really do think there’s predatory connotations behind a simple hug, then I can at least take comfort in the fact that they’re wrong.
+I just want to be friends with women and express our friendship in ways that feel normal and happy without having to think about it.